Kount/kount.github.io/_docs/dc-web-browser.md

 This code collects device information on page load and includes an optional code example that will fire an alert when the process reaches the collect-begin and collect-end hooks.

-{% include alert.html style="success" text="It is recommended that the Data Collector code exist at the top of the page load so it has adequate time to run before a user finishes their interaction with the webpage."%}
+{% include alert.html style="success" text="NOTE: It is recommended that the Data Collector code exist at the top of the page load so it has adequate time to run before a user finishes their interaction with the webpage."%}

 ```html
 1<html>